Josif Pančić: Early life and studies

-Josip Pančić was born in Ugrini, near Crikvenica, on the Croatian Military Frontier, a territory in the Habsburg monarchy.
-At the time of his birth the region was part of the French Empire.
+Josif Pančić was born in Ugrine, near Bribir, in the Vinodol region (then part of the Illyrian Provinces of the First French Empire; now in Croatia).
 Pančić was the fourth son of Pavel Pančić and his wife Margarita.
 His paternal grandfather, who came from the area around Niš, had served in a volunteer battalion of the Austrian Imperial Army during the Austro-Turkish War.
 According to tradition, the Pančić family hailed from Herzegovina and settled in Ugrini in olden times.
+Some sources claim that Pančić was of Bunjevci origin, some describe him as of Croat origin., while some sources describe him as of Serb origin.

 After finishing elementary school in Gospić, he went on to the lyceum in Rijeka, and then continued classes in the Regia Academica Scientiarum in Zagreb (1830).
 He graduated in 1842 in Budapest in medicine.
 In addition to other courses, Pančić attended botany courses, taught by the then renowned botany professor, Joseph Sadler (Sadler József).
 Later, recalling those early lectures, he wrote: